seonghwan7694/Udemy/Operating Systems from scratch - Part 1/Section 3. Operating System Concepts/README.md

 For example, I have a computer which has 4GB RAM.
 Assume that a size of a single process is 4KB.
 Now, My computer can have $2^{20}$ processes inside the RAM.

 ** 참고 : 1KB = $2^{10}$, 1MB = $2^{20}$, 1GB = $2^{30}$, 1TB = $2^{40}$, 1Byte = 8 bits

+### 9. Types of Operating Systems

+  1. Batch operating system : degree of multiprogramming is always 1.
+That means, only one process can be placed inside the RAM.
+So, not used today.

+  CPU(execution) and I/O devices can work in parrallel.
+But, Execution and I/O devices can't be done at the same time for 'a particular process'.
+Parrallel means that when a process is being executed by CPU, I/O is working for another process.

+☆ CPU efficiency = Useful time of CPU(CPU가 일한 시간) / Total Time of CPU(컴퓨터 켠 후 지금까지의 시간)

+  So, Batch operating system is less 'CPU efficiency' because a process is done by CPU or I/O devices, then taking a another process from hard disk to RAM.
+If a another process needs I/O devices, CPU is doing nothing.

+2. Multiprogramming operating system : degree of multiprogramming is more than 1.
+That means, We can have more than one process in the RAM.